Income Tax for NRI (Non-Resident Indian): Slabs, Forms & Deductions: 2026

 The New Tax Regime offers limited deductions, such as 80CCD(2) (Employer’s Pension Contribution) and 80CCH (Agniveer Corpus Fund).
 House loan interest under Section 24(b) is deductible for let-out properties without any limit.

-Deductions for Non Resident Individual Available Under the New Tax Regime (Section 115BAC)
+Deductions for Non-Resident Individuals Available Under the New Tax Regime (Section 115BAC)

-Here are the details of the deduction for non resident!
+Here are the details of the non-resident deduction!

 - Interest on Housing Loan (Section 24(b))